Skip to content

 Thinking of Living in Basking Ridge, New Jersey? – Top 10 Reasons

-Thinking of living in Basking Ridge?
-Why are people moving to Basking Ridge, New Jersey you ask?
+Are you thinking of living in Basking Ridge?
+Why are people moving to Basking Ridge, New Jersey, you ask?
 Contrary to the typical stereotypes, New Jersey has a lot to offer.
-Those who look at Basking Ridge, known formally as Bernards Township also typically look at Princeton, Madison and Westfield.
-So for those out-of-towners and out-of- staters considering these towns, this article is for you.
+Those who look at Basking Ridge, known formally as Bernards Township, also typically look at Princeton, Madison, and Westfield.
+So, for those out-of-towners and out-of-stateers considering these towns, this article is for you.

 Situated about 35 miles west of New York City and 50 miles northeast of Philadelphia, PA, there are a number of reasons why Basking Ridge (Bernards Township) has matched or surpassed comparative towns like Madison, Princeton, and Westfield.
-Basking Ridge has become top ranked for a combination of reasons, notably by keeping taxes lower than Union and Morris County rates, yet providing one of the best public school systems in New Jersey (and nationally).
-The number one reason to live in Basking Ridge – Quality of Life, the combination of low taxes, less traffic, less people on top of you, good sense of community – you get the point.
+Basking Ridge has become top-ranked for a combination of reasons, notably by keeping taxes lower than Union and Morris County rates, yet providing one of the best public school systems in New Jersey (and nationally).
+The number one reason to live in Basking Ridge is quality of Life, the combination of low taxes, less traffic, fewer people on top of you, good sense of community – you get the point.

 Nestled in the middle of New Jersey’s pharma and telecom areas, residents are privileged to be supported by area companies such as United Healthcare, Verizon, AT&T, Merck, Pfizer, Sanofi, Daiichi Sankyo, Memorial Sloan Kettering, Affinity Credit Union, J&J, EMC/Dell, UBS, Morgan Stanley, Fiserv, Fedway Associates Distributors (liquor) just to name a few.